ent1tyGH/Mapua-Inventory/README.md

 # This is a placeholder ReadMe
 ## Errors and Working Features of the App currently
 ### Errors:
+- Creating a borrow-record as a new Borrower shows "Error borrowing item.
+Please try again." however, the borrow-record is still created in the database
 - Creating a borrow-record with an existing user is not functional from Angular
 - Creating a borrow-record with an existing user using Postman API returns an infinite loop response however it does successfully create the record in the database
 - Returning the item from Angular has not been implemented